canonical/checkbox/docs/reference/launcher.rst

 ``[daemon]``

 Beginning of the daemon-specific section.

-Settings in this section only apply to sessions that are run by checkbox-slave spawned as a daemon.
+Settings in this section only apply to sessions that are run by :term:`Checkbox Testbed` spawned as a daemon (or Systemd service).

 ``normal_user``

 Username to use when job doesn't specify which user to run as.

-Checkbox-slave daemon is run by root so in order to run some jobs as an unprivileged user this variable can be used.
+The systemd service run on the :term:`testbed` is run by root so in order to run some jobs as an unprivileged user this variable can be used.

 Manifest section